The ultimate test of beer expertise.

-Prerequisites - Must have passed the Certified Cicerone® exam and have two years experience selling, serving or managing beer service.
-Three recommendations from different brewers, beer wholesalers or beer retailers can be substituted for the work experience.
+Prerequisites - Must have passed the Certified Cicerone® exam.
 Candidates for this certification must be at least 21 years of age.

 Exam Format & Components - Candidates for Master Cicerone® will participate in a two-day examination that includes multiple written, oral and tasting components.
 The written component will consist of essay questions where candidates demonstrate the depth and breadth of their knowledge in each portion of the Master Syllabus.
-Oral examinations will be conducted by four different industry experts and often involve hands-on demonstrations of knowledge.
+Oral examinations will be conducted by industry experts and often involve hands-on demonstrations of knowledge.
 Taste assessments will include a broad range of off-flavors, blind assessment of beer styles and advanced assessment of beer acceptance.
 Overall, a grade of 85% or better is required to pass the Master Cicerone exam.

 Exam Cost - Initial test: $795; Retakes will be charged 80% of the current Master exam price.

 Knowledge Area Responsibilities - Candidates for Master Cicerone® certification must demonstrate encyclopedic knowledge of all issues related to brewing, beer and beer service.
 The full Master Cicerone® Syllabus is your guide to preparation.
 All of the resources recommended for the Certified Cicerone® exam should be considered in your preparation for the Master exam.
 In-depth theoretical and hands-on knowledge of draft systems is required.
 Mastery of beer styles is expected.
 Tasting of a wide range of beers and styles is a must.
 Assessment of off-flavor recognition using Aroxa flavor standards should be undertaken.
 Travel to classic beer producing areas in Europe can be highly beneficial.
 Brewing beer alone or with partners can help to ensure thorough knowledge of the brewing process.
 Daily beer and food pairing experience will help.
 Throughout the exam, candidates will be expected to describe beer (and food) flavors using concrete and specific terms that accurately cover the the full spectrum of flavor.

 Master Cicerone Exam Policies